-This Growth Opportunity CD provides exposure to the potential quarterly averaged price appreciation in the PowerShares® S&P 500® Low Volatility Portfolio ETF.
-Proceeds equal to at least the full Principal Amount are payable by the Issuer if the CD is held to maturity.
-The principal protection applies only if held to maturity.
+This Growth Opportunity CD provides exposure to the potential quarterly averaged price appreciation in the S&P 500 Index.
+Proceeds equal to at least the full Principal Amount plus the Minimum Return are payable by the Issuer if the CD is held to maturity.
+The principal protection and Minimum Return apply only if held to maturity.